 - Building a scalable ecosystem encompassing both hardware and software

-E-GMP: A Foundation for Adaptive Performance
+E-GMP: A Foundation for Adaptive Performance!

 The PV5 is built on the modular E-GMP platform, the first PBV platform from Hyundai Motor Group.
 This platform integrates key systems, batteries, motors, suspension, and chassis, streamlining development and significantly reducing the time required to design different vehicle configurations.